justinbreese/dse-multi-cloud-demo/README.md

 Yes, it is possible.
 And yes, you can do it!

 ## Create your VMs
+Choose your own adventure: do it yourself or use some scripts that are in the repo.

-* Go to a few of your favorite public cloud providers and create some VMs!
+### Go to a few of your favorite public cloud providers and create some VMs!
 * Make note of the public and private IP addresses of all of the VMs
 * Use the same public key on all of the servers
 * Use the same username on all of the servers
 * Put the private key on your laptop
 * Make sure all of the DSE appropriate ports are open (e.g. nuclear option is 7000-65535)

+### Use the scripts in the repo
+* To do this make sure you have installed the CLIs for whichever cloud providers that you want to use.
+I will be using Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)
+    * Instructions on how to install the CLI for Azure: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+    * Instructions on how to install the CLI for AWS: https://docs.aws.amazon.com/cli/latest/userguide/installing.html
+    * Instructions on how to install the CLI for GCP: https://cloud.google.com/sdk/
+* An example command that you'd run for Azure: `./deploy_azure.sh -g jbreese-awesome`
+* An example command that you'd run for GCP: `./deploy_gcp.sh -d jbreese-awesome`
+* An example command that you'd run for AWS: `./deploy_aws.sh -s jbreese-awesome`

-## Set these environmental variables to whatever the values are for you:
+## Set these environmental variables to whatever the values are for you in your .bash_profile:
 ```
 export cassandra_default_password="blah"
 export academy_user="blah"